Network Defence: Principles of Defence-in-Depth Networking

 Asset Standardization

-π Asset standards consist of a series of directives delineating the precise hardware and software products an organization adopts.
+π Asset standards consist of directives delineating the precise hardware and software products an organization adopts.

 π Taking swift action becomes imperative in case of failure, as it maintains access and security.
 Failure to standardize hardware choices may result in personnel encountering challenges when seeking compatible replacement components, thus necessitating a rushed resolution.
 Dealing with non-standard environments demands elevated expertise, subsequently driving up maintenance contracts and inventory costs. πΌπ‘π°